Sure Dividend

 Investors should always be mindful of unique liquidity risks and other factors when buying micro-cap stocks that have market caps below $100 million.

-Its massive precious metals and natural resources exposure along with some other more speculative bets are potential growth catalysts with immense upside potential but are also risky.
-Given this, and the fact that the dividend track record is so poor, we think income investors should avoid this stock.
+Its massive exposure to precious metals and natural resources, along with some other more speculative bets, are potential growth catalysts with immense upside potential but are also risky.
+Given this and the fact that the dividend track record is so poor, we think income investors should avoid this stock.
 However, for investors interested in growth, as the name implies, this could be an opportunity to invest in speculative plays such as precious metals, crypto, and airline funds.

 Don’t miss the resources below for more monthly dividend stock investing research.